Shadow of the Butterflies

 Behind the Scenes

-Watch director Sofia El Khiyari expand on the process of making this film in an interview and behind the scenes video uploaded to her youtube channel.
+Watch director Sofia El Khiyari expand on the process of making this film in an interview and behind the scenes video uploaded to her YouTube channel.

 check it out